Masterpower0255/CookieLandV2/README.md

 1. Download the files go to your command promt and type these commands:
 `cd (yourfilepath)` press enter
- `pip install requirements.txt` wait until it finishes
+ `pip install -r requirements.txt` wait until it finishes
  Close that command promt

 Now your gotta setup gmail